-Amongst those interviewed, face-to-face communications was commonly identified as the best way of exchanging with project participants.
-Interviewees described that such methodologies allow for a deeper understanding of needs and gives participants the opportunity to challenge certain preconceptions or offer suggestions for challenges experienced by the project.
-However, in person discussions can highlight the voices of certain groups that already hold significant social capital in their communities.
+Even so, amongst those interviewed, face-to-face communications was commonly identified as the best way of exchanging with project participants as such methodologies allow for a deeper understanding of needs and gives participants the opportunity to challenge certain preconceptions or offer suggestions for challenges experienced by the project.

+Depending on the distance from the project location, face-to-face meetings can be challenging to organize on a regular basis for the reasons stated in the previous section and scheduling challenges in addition.
+Even when they do take place, interviewees described that in person discussions can highlight the voices of certain groups that already hold significant social capital in their communities.
 One interviewee described how they try to counteract that by holding one-on-one discussions with individuals who do not get to speak in group meetings.

-Further, depending on the distance from the project location, face-to-face meetings can be challenging to organize on a regular basis.
-Rather, informal conversations often take place with field staff, but such feedback or discussions does not always travel upwards to country office levels.
+Mostly such direct communications take the form of informal conversations which take place with field staff, but such feedback or discussions does not always travel upwards to country office levels.
 Instead, country staff depend on focus groups when visiting the location of a project.
-These visits are not very regular as there are often multiple projects that require country staff attention.